systematic-magic/pubmed/quota_procedures.rst

 "In advance" means on a day before assignment and no later than 23:00 ET (Eastern Time Zone)

 For example: |br|
-- For Monday assignments information about quota should be provided no later than Sunday 23:00 ET (Eastern Time Zone)
+- For Monday assignments information about quota should be provided no later than Sunday 23:00 ET (Eastern Time Zone) |br|
 - For Thursday assignment information about quota should be provided no later than Wednesday 23:00 ET (Eastern Time Zone)

 To simplify the process and to remove the burden of constant updates we introduce quota table in `Production spreadsheet`_.